roalyr/GDTLancer/MODEL-CASCADE-PROTOCOL.md

 - If the file is large, implement it in logical chunks.
 - **NEVER** leave the task unchecked if you have successfully generated the code.

-Rewrite the code for the target file AND update markdown files.
+OUTPUT BEHAVIOR:
+- **FILE ONLY:** Apply all changes to the target source code, 'IMMEDIATE-TODO.md', and 'SESSION-LOG.md' using file writing tools.
+- **SILENCE:** Do NOT paste the code blocks in the chat.
+- **CONFIRMATION:** Your only chat response should be: "Task [Task Name] completed and logged."

 ```

 ---

-##LEVEL 3: THE INTERN (GPT-4.1 / GPT-4o)
+##LEVEL 3: THE INTERN (HAIKU)
 **Trigger:** After GPT-5.2 outputs code.
 **Input:** The newly created/modified file.
 **Goal:** Cleanup, Documentation, Unit Tests, and Logging.